Why businesses need a clear foundation before anything else

 But design without strategy is just decoration.

-It might look good, but it won’t hold up under pressure.
-It won’t guide decision-making.
-And it won’t create the kind of consistency that builds trust over time.
+It might look right, but it won’t guide decisions.
+It won’t hold up under pressure.
+And it won’t create the consistency that builds trust over time.

 Strategy is what turns a brand into something functional — not just visual.